 At the country level, the largest percentages of teachers reporting spending less time on teaching than originally planned at a rate of once a week or more were in South Sudan (31 per cent) and Zanzibar (20.7 per cent) and the smallest in Puntland (11 per cent), Rwanda (12 per cent) and Kenya (12.1 per cent).

-Which schools and teachers are more likely to experience absenteeism?
+Which schools and teachers are more likely to experience absences in Eastern and Southern Africa?

-School location: Across the region, absenteeism is higher in rural areas (18 per cent) than in urban/ peri-urban areas (15 per cent).
+School location: Across the region, absences are more frequent in rural areas (18 per cent) than in urban/ peri-urban areas (15 per cent).

-School governance: Overall, approximately 13 per cent of private schools across the countries are affected by teacher absenteeism compared with 17 per cent of public schools.
+School governance: Overall, approximately 13 per cent of private schools across the countries are affected by teacher absences compared with 17 per cent of public schools.

-Gender: There is no statistically significant difference between male and female teacher self-reported absenteeism in the region as a whole.
+Gender: There is no statistically significant difference between male and female teacher self-reported absences in the region as a whole.

-Level of education: Absenteeism rates differ according to the highest level of education a teacher has received.
-Vocational school graduates reported the highest level of absenteeism (20 per cent) followed by secondary school graduates (17 per cent) and university graduates (14 per cent).
-Teachers who reported completing primary school as their highest level of education reported the lowest rate of absenteeism (12 per cent).
+Level of education: Absences frequency differ according to the highest level of education a teacher has received.
+Vocational school graduates reported the highest frequency of absences (20 per cent) followed by secondary school graduates (17 per cent) and university graduates (14 per cent).
+Teachers who reported completing primary school as their highest level of education reported the lowest frequency of absences (12 per cent).

-Work status: In all countries, teacher absenteeism is higher among volunteer teachers (28 per cent) than non-volunteer (civil servant or contracted) teachers (16 per cent).
+Work status: In all countries, teacher absences is more frequent among volunteer teachers (28 per cent) than non-volunteer (civil servant or contracted) teachers (16 per cent).

-Earnings: Teachers who supplement their teaching income through non-teaching activities have a higher rate of absenteeism (20 per cent) than those who receive income from teaching only (16 per cent).
-In all countries, being the sole earner in the household does not have a significant association with absenteeism.
-Teachers who report being in the highest third of salaries within their country report lower rates of absenteeism (15 per cent) than those who report being in the lowest third of salaries (18 per cent).
-Receiving salary payments on time is also strongly associated with lower levels of absenteeism across the region.
-Teachers who report receiving their salary in a timely manner are less absent (14 per cent) compared with those who report delays (19 per cent).
+Earnings: Teachers who supplement their teaching income through non-teaching activities are more frequently absent (20 per cent) than those who receive income from teaching only (16 per cent).
+In all countries, being the sole earner in the household does not have a significant association with absences.
+Teachers who report being in the highest third of salaries within their country report lower frequency absences (15 per cent) than those who report being in the lowest third of salaries (18 per cent).
+Receiving salary payments on time is also strongly associated with lower frequency of absences across the region.
+Teachers who report receiving their salary in a timely manner are less absent (14 per cent) compared with those who report delays in receiving salary (19 per cent).

-Benefits: Receiving a cash benefit is associated with lower absenteeism across the countries than receiving no cash benefits (15 per cent vs 19 per cent).
+Benefits: Receiving a cash benefit is associated with lower frequency of absences across the countries than receiving no cash benefits (15 per cent vs 19 per cent).
 Teachers who receive a non-cash benefit are also less likely to report being absent than those who do not receive non-cash benefits (14 per cent vs 19 per cent).

-Overall, in the eight countries, ill health is the most frequent answer given for the absence from school, late arrival/early departure and reduced time on task forms, and the second most frequent answer given for absence from the classroom.
+Overall, in the nine countries and territories, ill health is the most frequent answer given for the absence from school, late arrival/early departure and reduced time on task forms, and the second most frequent answer given for absence from the classroom.
 Weather – in particular for late arrival/early departure – and family reasons were also very frequently mentioned.

 Insights from the field on promising practices – i.e. interventions by governments and development partners that may have the potential to bring about positive change and sustainably improve teacher attendance and time on task.